-- JEA performs more than 45,000 tests on potable water samples each year to assure its quality.
+- JEA performs around 45,000 tests on potable water samples each year to assure its quality.

 - The Water Quality Report, published annually by July 1, provides a comprehensive summary of these water quality tests in the most recent sampling periods.